jianfyun/api-easy/README.md

 # api-easy

 ## Introduction
-This is a simple, lightweight REST API framework for PHP.
+This is a simple, lightweight RESTful API framework for PHP.

 ## Requirements
 * HTTP Server (example: Nginx)